 Gojuryu Kenrenkan Karate

-Skate Queensland Association: Skate Queensland is a non profit organization supporting and promoting Skating in Queensland.
-Roller sports are divided up into 4 branches: Artistic (dance, figure, free skating, pairs & precision), Speed (track& road racing & banked track), Roller Hockey & Inline Hockey.
+Skate Queensland Association: Skate Queensland is a non profit organization supporting and promoting skating in Queensland.
+Roller sports are divided up into 4 branches: Artistic (dance, figure, free skating, pairs and precision), Speed (track and road racing and banked track), Roller Hockey and Inline Hockey.

 Softball seasons vary around the state between summer and winter.
 Softball is a high-tempo, low scoring game.
 It is a bat and ball sport, played between two teams, with the primary difference to baseball being a larger ball, smaller field, and under-arm pitching.

-Camps are available at Tallebudgera (Gold Coast), Currimundi (Sunshine Coast), Tinaroo (Atherton Tableland), Yeppoon and Warwick, and are day camps (generally 9am to 5pm) during school vacations.
-Camps can be attended as a 2, 3 or 5 day block.
+Camps are available at Tallebudgera (Gold Coast), Currimundi (Sunshine Coast), and are day camps (generally 9am to 5pm) during school vacations.
 Activities include circus skills, fitness games, high and low ropes, orienteering, pool games, surfing, gymnastics, bouldering and canoeing.

 What do your children get?
 They can try their hand at a bunch of great activities, get morning tea, lunch, and afternoon tea, and make new friends, all in a fun, safe environment.